IIT Mandi: Campus

-Having started its journey in 2009 with 538 acre of grassland on the banks of the river Uhl, 460 km away from New Delhi, IIT Mandi has a unique campus in the challenging yet serene Himalayan mountains.
-The campus is split into two halves: the North and South Campus.
-Proper communication has been facilitated by the college for students, staffs and faculty for communication between north and south campus.
+IIT Mandi was established in 2009 on 538 acre of land near the Uhl, approximately 460 km from New Delhi.
+The campus is divided into the North and South campuses.
+Transport and communication facilities connect the two campuses for students, staff and faculty.

 Sports, co-curricular and extra-curricular activities are also of high importance for the institute.
 In addition to the existing indoor badminton courts, swimming pool, table tennis hall, football and cricket fields and gymnasium, the institute has a pavilion, a hockey ground with kiosk, and tennis, volleyball and basketball courts.
 The institute has a medical unit in the South campus and a Health Care Center with 3 Medical officers, an ENT specialist, and a Pediatrician, in the North campus.
 It also includes a Procedure Room, a Minor Operation Theatre and Physiotherapy Center.

 The institute has also set up within its campus important support services, such as creches, a botanical garden with a rich diversity of local plants, children's parks, stationery shops, a campus school, canteens, cafes, banks and ATMs, for the convenience of campus residents.
 Library and book-nooks are also present in both North and South Campus.
 The auditorium is used for various occasions and programs organized at IIT Mandi.